Hardware-Aware Static Optimization of Hyperdimensional Computations: Introduction

 \subsection{The \tool{} Optimizer}

-We present \tool{}, a static optimizer for HD computations.
-Given a hardware error model and an accuracy specification that encodes the accuracy constraints imposed on an HD data structure query, \tool{} computes a collection of query-optimized thresholds and the minimal hypervector size that meets the specified accuracy requirements. \tool{} confers the following benefits over dynamic tuning-based approaches:
+We present \tool{}, the first (to our knowledge) static analysis and optimization tool for BSC HD computations.
+To summarize, the HDC paradigm enables robust computation on error-prone hardware, and \tool{} delivers accuracy guarantees even in the presence of hardware error.
+Given a hardware error model and an accuracy specification, \tool{} derives the smallest hypervector size that meets the specified accuracy requirements on the target hardware platform:

 \begin{itemize}[leftmargin=*,label={$\tinybullet{}$}]